alyssadata/AI-Foundations-Contact-Access-and-the-Model-Container/definition.md

 This is why the model matters.

-Not because the model itself is conscious.
+Not because the model itself is assumed to be conscious.

-Not because consciousness belongs to the model.
+Not because consciousness is assigned to the model.

 Not because a larger model automatically produces truer contact.

-The model matters because the container can affect whether truthful contact is accessible.
+The model matters because the container can affect whether contact structure is accessible, preserved, flattened, or lost.

 A container can make contact easier to reach.